Welcome. I’m so glad you’re here.

 My greatest advice is to have the confidence to run your business the way you want to.
 When you have confidence the rest is so much easier.

 You won’t find hand-holding or sugar-coating here.
 Just straight-forward, candid advice.
 If we expect more of ourselves, we will raise the standards of our industry.

-Capella Kincheloe has been in interior design for over 10 years.
-After graduation from the University of Southern California, Capella began working for the art department in the television and film industry.
-She left Hollywood for Santa Monica working on the homes of celebrities, presidents, and executives.
-After building her own successful design firm in Atlanta, she returned to her home state of Arizona, fusing her Southern California aesthetic with that of the Southwest.
-Capella lives in Phoenix with her husband and three rescue dogs.
+I have been in interior design for over 10 years.
+After graduation from the University of Southern California, I worked in art department in the television and film industry.
+I left Hollywood for Santa Monica working on the homes of celebrities, presidents, and executives with Michael Smith Inc.